redux-saga/redux-saga/docs/api/README.md

 #### Notes

 `takeLatest` is a high-level API built using `take` and `fork`.
-Here is how the helper is implemented
+Here is how the helper could be implemented using the low-level Effects

 ```javascript
 function* takeLatest(pattern, saga, ...args) {